Painting Over Dark ColorsThis post may contain affiliate links which won't change your price but will share some commission. Read more here.

-For much of my 32-year marriage I was a bright color girl in my home decor for most of my adult years.
-Probably because I spent so many years in college and early work life in bland rooms with cream walls that I was ready to spread my wings!
+I have been a bright color girl in my home decor for most of my adult years.
+Probably because I spent so many years in college and early work life in bland rooms with cream walls and I was ready to spread my wings!
 It’s always fun to try dark paint colors but it does require some work if you change your mind!

-But now I’m back where I started.
-I want my walls white, whiteish or an option with a gray tint.
+But now I’m older and wiser and back where I started!
+I want my walls white, whiteish or an option with a grey tint.

 This bedroom belonged to our youngest son and was painted bright red with one wall chalkboard paint.
 Since the room underwent a huge transformation I knew I wanted to go for lighter and brighter!